Remi Matthews: Sunderland

 Matthews joined Sunderland on 21 August 2020 on a one-year deal.
 On 25 May 2021 it was announced that Matthews would leave the club at the end of the season, following the expiration of his contract.

 Crystal Palace

 In July 2021, Matthews joined club Crystal Palace on a two-year contract.

-St Johnstone (loan)

 Prior to the start of the 2022–23 season, Matthews was sent on a season-long loan to Scottish club St Johnstone.
 At the same time, he signed a one-year extension with Palace.

 Matthews returned to Crystal Palace for the following season, and made his first appearance for the club and also Premier League debut when he came on as a substitute replacing Sam Johnstone in a 2–1 home defeat against Liverpool on 9 December 2023, aged 29.

 On 5 June 2024, Crystal Palace said the player had agreed a one-year extension.
+One year later, the club announced Nathaniel Clyne and Matthews had both signed new contracts, with Matthews signing a new two-year deal.